AoJ/node-mob/README.md

 which is to ensure that bugs in your app don't end up crashing your server, but just temporarily break the affected child process.

 **Mobsters** are the actual workers that run your **application logic**.
-Mobsters can have different **roles**, so that you can break up your application into various worker types, each of which specializes in different functionality and exports in to the cluster just like a CommonJS module exports its API.
+Mobsters have different **roles**, so the application breaks down in several worker types, each of which specializes in different functionality, and exports it to the cluster just like a CommonJS module exports its API.

-The main script of a mob-based app looks like this:
+The main script will look like this:

 **main.js**
 ```javascript